• All Public Servants are Subject to the Ethics Act

 (back to top)

-The Ethics Act prohibits elected public officials and full-time public employees, whether appointed or employed, from having a financial interest in any contract, purchase or sale over which their public position gives them control, unless the total value of such contracts, purchases or sales does not exceed $1,000 in a calendar year.
-However, public officials may not be involved in influencing the award of a contract even if its value is under $1,000.
+The Ethics Act prohibits elected public officials and full-time public employees, whether appointed or employed, from having a financial interest in any contract, purchase or sale over which their public position gives them direct authority or control, unless the total value of such contracts, purchases or sales does not exceed $1,000 in a calendar year.
+This prohibition does not apply to employment contracts.
+Public officials may not be involved in influencing the award of a contract even if its value is under $1,000.
 The $1,000 exception does not apply to county officials because they are governed by W. Va.
 Code § 61-10-15, a statute which is not part of the Ethics Act.

 The Ethics Act prohibition extends to contracts in which the public servant’s spouse, dependent parents, or dependent children have a financial interest, as well as to any business with which the public servant or his or her immediate family members are associated.

 For purposes of this prohibition, public servants and their immediate family members are "associated" with a business if any one of them is a director or officer in the business, or if they hold stock in the business which constitutes 5% or more of the outstanding stock of any class.

 The contract provision applies only to:

 (1) those contracts that one's job gives him or her the authority to award or control, and

 (2) those purchases and sales a person is authorized to make or to direct others to make.

 The Commission has authority to grant an agency a hardship exemption from this provision of the Ethics Act.

 Part-time appointed officials (except those county officials covered by W. Va.
 Code § 61-10-15) are not subject to the prohibition provided that they properly recuse themselves from considering and acting on contracts in which they have an interest or control.

 (back to top)